Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

 Decision

-The chat flow used retrieval over apprenticeship content with pgvector-backed search, source-aware responses, validation, and user-scoped persistence.
-The assistant was designed to answer from documented material instead of improvising unsupported advice.
+The chat flow used retrieval over apprenticeship content with pgvector-backed search, source-aware responses, validation, and user-scoped persistence instead of unsupported improvisation.

 Impact

-That structure increased trust, improved answer quality, and gave the interface a stronger relationship between roadmap context and conversational guidance.
+That structure increased trust, improved answer quality, and gave the assistant a stronger relationship to the roadmap itself.

 Performance and delivery quality